InnoDB Full-Text Search improvements¶

 Although this variable is introduced to resolve n-gram issues, it affects all Full-Text Search indexes as well.

-Being a stopword doesn’t just mean being one of the predefined
+Being a stopword doesn’t just mean to be a one of the predefined

 words from the list.
 Tokens shorter than innodb_ft_min_token_size